ar-chlen/research-ideas/README.md

 # research-ideas
-Just ideas
+Just ideas.

-# Disclaimer
+## Disclaimer
 This repository contains personal ideas and information notes.
-These are not peer-reviewd and may overlap with existing literature I am unaware of.
+These are **not peer-reviewed** and may overlap with existing literature I am unaware of.

 - No rights are claimed over any idea recorded here.
 - You are free to use, build upon, or share anything in this repository.